hiiamboris/red-wiki/Red-System-v2-Wish-List.md

 10. Reverse the evaluation of function arguments.
 See [issue #213] (https://github.com/dockimbel/Red/issues/213).

+11. Rename #enum to enumerate.
+See [issue #242] (https://github.com/dockimbel/Red/issues/242).

+12. Allow function pointers to be passed as arguments.
+See [issue #259] (https://github.com/dockimbel/Red/issues/259).

 ## Rejected
 These features will not be incorporated into Red/System V2.